respatialized/respatialized/content/not-a-tree.md

 I don't want an outlining tool that helps me produce writing.
 I want a _writing_ tool that helps me identify and work with the structure that emerges from what I write.

 _that and the founder is building the core product around the demands of the LessWrong crowd and goes on [1/178] twitter rants about stuff he reads on SlateStarCodex. the app feels like the product of that kind of approach: unfocused and built around pseudoproblems._

+<span class="f2 b">Extensible Textual Notation, part 6</span>
+<span class="f4">2019-12-31</span>

+Yesterday I got too caught up reading the documentation for libraries.
+Today I'm disabling my wifi and striking out into the wilderness with only the standard library (and my reference book) to help me.

+First discovery: I probably don't need to use `specter` when `tree-seq` will do. `clojure.walk` will also help, but I don't quite understand it yet.

+One thing that occurred to me when thinking about pulling quotes out of plaintext: while an individual paragraph should be the basic semantic unit of my own writing, the basic semantic unit of a quotation or reference should be a sequence of _one or more_ paragraphs.
+This preserves more of the structure of the origin and aids in its display in other contexts.
+For storage purposes, though, it should merely be (for now) a sequence of strings.
+Worrying about the internal structure of the quote itself (lists, etc) can come later when the specs get more refined.